 Neural tube defects may be caused by genes passed on from both parents and by environmental factors.
 Some of these factors include obesity, uncontrolled diabetes in the mother, and some prescription medicines.
 In most cases, a child with a neural tube defect has no family history of this problem.

 Which children are at risk for anencephaly?

 Once a child with a neural tube defect has been born in the family, the chance that this problem will happen in another child rises to 1 in 25.
 The type of neural tube defect can differ the second time.
-For example, one baby could be born with anencephaly.
+For instance, one baby could be born with anencephaly.
 A second baby could have spina bifida instead.
 Children born to mothers taking certain medicines are at risk of anencephaly.
-It is important to talk with your healthcare provider about the safety of your medicines when pregnant.
+It's important to talk with your healthcare provider about the safety of your medicines before you become pregnant.
 Don't stop or change your medicines without first talking with your healthcare provider.